nodejs/node/doc/api/stream.md

 * {boolean}

-Returns whether the stream was destroyed before `'end'` has been emitted.
+Returns whether the stream was destroyed or errored before emitting `'end'`.

 ##### `readable.readableDidRead`
 <!-- YAML